The Simple Self Care Lifestyle with mo

 Our last analytical data for our Oregon Sea Salts, dated September 16th, 2022, from OMIC USA Inc. reported Lead was not detected to an LOQ of 20 ppb.

-Our Fine Italian Sea Salt is from Trapani, Italy and is harvested in centuries old tradition.
-As such, there are trace amounts of lead detected, 100 ppb in testing to an LOQ of 20 ppb.
+Our Fine Italian Sea Salt is from Trapani, Italy, and is harvested in a centuries-old tradition.
+As such, there are trace amounts of lead detected, 100 ppb in testing to a LOQ of 20 ppb.
 Our most recent laboratory analysis was performed by OMIC USA Inc. on February 5, 2021.

 Our Pink Himalayan Salt is mined from ancient ocean beds and has a higher mineral content than any other salt we offer.
-Testing from our suppliers shows this salt to have a lead count average of less than 500ppb.
+Testing from our suppliers shows this salt to have a lead count average of fewer than 500 ppb.
 If you are concerned about lead levels, we suggest using our Sea Salt / Kosher Sea Salt as a substitute.
 (I added bold)

 Microplastics: